jorzel/jorzel.github.io/_posts/2021-11-26-Flask-MVT-refactor-to-service-layer.md

+---
+title: Flask MVT.
+Refactor to service layer
+description: In this short post I would like to show how we can improve separation of concerns using Service Layer pattern within Model View Template approach.
+---

 In this short post I would like to show how we can improve separation of concerns using Service Layer pattern within Model View Template approach.

 ## Model View Template